Skip to main content

 October 22, 2024

-PhD student combines machine learning and optimal transport theory to enhance uncertainty management in autonomous systems.
+A&A PhD student Mohammad Al-Jarrah combines machine learning and optimal transport theory to enhance uncertainty management in autonomous systems.

 Mohammad Al-Jarrah headshot